Flow through suppressors are good, actually

 What are the main advantages of flow-through suppressors over traditional ones?

-Flow-through suppressors significantly reduce back pressure and gas blowback into the shooter's face, leading to a cleaner shooting experience and potentially mitigating health risks from toxic gases like benzene.
+Flow-through suppressors significantly reduce back pressure and gas blowback into the shooter's face, leading to a softer shooting experience and less exposure to toxic emissions like lead and benzene.
+They also minimize 'port pop' noise at the ear.

 Related News